ZiyangJiao/FAST24_CVSS_FEMU/README.md

 ./run-blackbox.sh
 ```

 This will start the virtual machine (based on QEMU).
 You can set the path to your VM image via `IMGDIR=/` in the script.
+The username and password for the VM are _femu_.

+**Note:** if you encouter errors with port 8080, then 8080 is occupied by other user(s).
+Please modify the port number in line 32 of run-blackbox.sh file (i.e., -net user,hostfwd=tcp::8181-:22 \) to use another port instead (e.g., 8181, 8282, 8383, etc...) and then run `./run-blackbox.sh`

 ## 6. Connecting into the virtual machine